 While most traditions do not have monks and nuns practice together, Thầy has set up Plum Village monasteries such that monks and nuns regularly practice, learn, work and play together.
 This arrangement encourages monastics to see one another as Brothers and Sisters of one same family, reduces fantasy and wrong perceptions that may be created through distance, and helps monastics deal with sexual energy directly rather than avoiding or suppressing it.

-Thầy’s teachings, ceremonies and calligraphy center around Mother Earth, recognizing her as a bodhisattva.
-Thầy’s emphasis points to the Buddha nature and the teacher contained within the feminine.
+Thầy’s teachings, ceremonies and calligraphy center around Mother Earth, recognizing her as a bodhisattva and emphasizing the Buddha nature and teacher are contained within her.

 For the first time since the time of the Buddha, Thầy helped to revise the Pratimoksha, the monastic codes of conduct for fully ordained monks and nuns.